 We regularly receive funding for PhD projects from research councils (ESRC, MRC, BBSRC), charities, the EU, and private companies.
 Funding normally covers research costs and tuition fees, and provides a maintenance grant for living expenses.
 Some PhD projects already have specific funding allocated to them (eg from a grant).
 In other cases, supervisors do not have pre-arranged funding - these students can enter the departmental studentship competition.

-Departmental studentships cover home/EU fees and provide a stipend of about £14,500/year, for three years starting in September 2019.
-The studentships are open to all, but International students would be expected to cover the difference between home and overseas fees.
+Departmental studentships cover home fees and provide a stipend of about £14,500 per year, for three years starting in September 2021.
+The studentships are open to all, but International and EU students would be expected to cover the difference between home and overseas fees.
 Recipients of these awards will be expected to complete 100 hours of teaching (tutorials, demonstrating in practicals, marking) each year in return for the studentship.

-Submit your online application before the deadline of 14 January 2019.
-Initial interviews will be completed before 28 January 2019.
-Individuals with the strongest academic record, interview performance, relevant work experience, endorsement from their potential supervisor and summary research proposal (in terms of rigour and clarity) will be shortlisted and invited for a second interview on 13 or 15 February, 2019.
-We expect that successful candidates will be offered these awards by the end of February 2018.
+Submit your online application before the deadline of 18 January 2021.
+Initial interviews will be completed before 22 January 2021.
+Individuals with the strongest academic record, interview performance, relevant work experience, endorsement from their potential supervisor and summary research proposal (in terms of rigour and clarity) will be shortlisted and invited for a second interview on 18 or 19 February, 2021.
+We expect that successful candidates will be offered these awards by mid-March 2021.

 In addition to submitting an application for departmental funding, you may be eligible to submit an application to the WRDTP ESRC scheme, specifically the Advanced Quantitative Methods award.
 Please speak to your potential supervisor about your eligibility, and if eligible work with your supervisor to produce an application.
-The deadline for these applications to be submitted to the department is 14 January.
-Please note that a separate application is required, in addition to the on-line application to apply for a PhD in the department.
+The deadline for these applications to be submitted to the department is 11 January 2021.
+Please note that a separate application is required, in addition to the on-line departmental PhD procedure.
 Any applicants who apply for departmental funding must apply for the AQM award if they are eligible.